Emad-H/Physical-Verification-using-SKY130/README.md

 extract all
 ```

 The first command ensures that magic writes all results to the local directory.
 The second command does the actual extraction.
-As the output is in magics own format, but we want to simulate the netlist in spice, so we use the command ```ext2spice lvs``` which sets up the netlist to heirarchical spice output in ngspice format with no parasitic components which is good for simulation but not for running lvs.
+As the output is in magics own format, but we want to simulate the netlist in spice, so we use the command ```ext2spice lvs``` which sets up the netlist to hierarchical spice output in ngspice format with no parasitic components which is good for simulation but not for running lvs.
 Next, we run the command ```ext2spice``` which generates the spice netlist.
 Now we can quite magic.

 To run LVS, we can first clear any unwanted files from the mag subdirectory.
 The .ext files are just intermediate results from the extraction and can be removed using the command ```rm *.ext``` if needed.
 We can also clean up extra .mag files using the command ```/usr/share/pdk/bin/cleanup_unref.py -remove .```, which were any paramaterised cells that were created and saved but not used in the design.